One, two, three, four - give your algebra class a hip-hop beat score!

-Researchers have been studying the link between music and learning for decades, and recent research suggests that listening to music does indeed enhance the brain's ability to absorb new information.
-According to Education Portal, a study by the Stanford University School of Medicine showed that listening to music can help the brain to focus and organize information more efficiently.
+Researchers have been studying the link between music and learning for decades, and recent research suggests that listening to music enhances the brain's ability to absorb new information.
+According to the Education Portal, a Stanford University School of Medicine study showed that listening to music can help the brain focus and organize information more efficiently.

-For the millions of students who enjoy listening to their favorite tunes during study sessions, this news isn't new.
-However, for many schools that are now incorporating music into their curriculum, the study simply supports their efforts to improve the learning ability of students with musical selections.
+This news isn't new for millions of students who enjoy listening to their favorite tunes during study sessions.
+However, for many schools that are now incorporating music into their curriculum, the study supports their efforts to improve students' learning ability with musical selections.

 What is Hip Hop?

-, is a cultural movement that originated in the Bronx in the 1970s and quickly spread throughout the African-American and Latin-American cultures in New York City.
-More recently, hip hop has become a worldwide craze, but has particularly spread in popularity throughout the United States.
+Hip-hop has become the genre of choice for many schools looking to add music to their basic curriculum and test preparation.
+Hip Hop, according to Wise Geek, is a cultural movement that originated in the Bronx in the 1970s and quickly spread throughout the African-American and Latin-American cultures in New York City.
+More recently, hip hop has become a worldwide craze but has particularly spread in popularity throughout the United States.

-Hip hop incorporates four basic elements: DJing, rapping, break dancing and graffiti art.
-The music consists of a variety of components, including rapping, sampling, beatboxing and juggling various beats on old-fashioned turntables.
-The musical style was also the original source for break dancing, which eventually evolved into a competitive form that involves each dancer trying to outdo the last.
+Hip-hop incorporates four basic elements: DJing, rapping, break dancing, and graffiti art.
+The music consists of various components, including rapping, sampling, beatboxing, and juggling various beats on old-fashioned turntables.
+The musical style was also the original source for break dancing, which eventually evolved into a competitive form that involved each dancer trying to outdo the last.

-Today, hip hop is becoming entrenched in a number of public schools, whether students are learning about the genre as a means to improve study skills, discovering a wealth of employment opportunities in the music industry or actually putting their study material to music for easier memory of important facts and figures.
+Today, hip hop is becoming entrenched in several public schools, whether students are learning about the genre as a means to improve study skills, discovering a wealth of employment opportunities in the music industry or actually putting their study material to music for easier memory of important facts and figures.

 Rapping in Los Angeles